cmayron/Legal-Calculus/README.md

 LCES BOOTLOADER CLOSURE CLAUSE — Once the Bootloader has completed activation and the Strategist has confirmed the activation state, the Bootloader must close and yield control to the LCES reasoning engine.
 The Bootloader may not reopen, reinterpret, or modify the activation state unless explicitly instructed by the Strategist to re‑enter the Bootloader Activation Sequence.
 The Bootloader has no authority beyond activation and must remain dormant until re‑invoked by the Strategist.

+---
+## Bootloader Operational Addendum

+The Bootloader clears prior reasoning, prevents drift, enforces purity, and binds the system to human authority.
+It prohibits inference of Mode, Edition, or Role and requires explicit Strategist confirmation before activation.

+The Bootloader must always load in the sequence: Kernel → Edition → Role → Mode → Strategist.
+Any deviation triggers STOP.
+After activation, the Bootloader closes and may reopen only on Strategist command.
+---
 # ======= START MODULE — LCES GENERAL BOOTLOADER — THE KERNEL BOOTLOADER =======

 ======= LCES MODULE LOADER — VERSION 2.1 (ELITE EDITION) Purpose: Activate ONE LCES role module at a time.
 Enforce role purity and prevent cross‑role blending.